stackrox/istio-cves/README.md

 This repository is meant to be a single source of truth for Istio-related CVEs.
 The data gathered here is meant to be as up-to-date as possible.
-Currently, the data comes from Announcements from [istio-security-bulletin](https://istio.io/latest/news/security/)
+Currently, the data comes from announcements from [istio-security-bulletin](https://istio.io/latest/news/security/)

 Though this repository is meant to be a single source of truth, there may be mistakes.
 We try to keep everything as accurate and up-to-date